MinecraftForge/Documentation/docs/tileentities/tesr.md

 `FastTESR`
 ----------

-A TESR can opt-in to being a FastTESR by extending the `FastTESR` class instead of `TileEntitySpecialRenderer`.
+A TESR can opt-in to being a FastTESR by extending the `FastTESR` class instead of `TileEntitySpecialRenderer` and returning true from `TileEntity#hasFastRenderer`.
 Instead of implementing `renderTileEntityAt`, `renderTileEntityFast` must be implemented.

 A FastTESR can offer performance improvements over a traditional TESR and should be used wherever possible.
 This is due to the fact that all FastTESR instances are batched together and only issue _one_ combined draw call for all FastTESRs per frame to the GPU.
 This advantage comes at the cost of making direct OpenGL access via `GlStateManager` or the `GLXX` classes impossible.
 Instead a FastTESR must only add vertices to the provided `VertexBuffer`, which represents the combined vertex data for all FastTESRs.
 This allows rendering `IBakedModel`s, an example can be found in Forge's `AnimationTESR`.